DantasB/discord-bot.py/README.md

 ## Important
 This bot is only compatible with the rewrite discord.py library, which can be installed using python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice].
-Some of the commands doesn't work with Python 2.
+Some of the commands doesn't work with Python2.

 ### Setup